Back to Living Real Change

 How the non-invasive chronic total occlusion procedure works

 As a minimally invasive procedure, doctors enter the body through an artery in the leg to approach the heart.
-Using guide wires the size of a human hair and with the help of live X-ray imaging, they advance through the coronary blockage.
+Guide wires, the size of human hair, are used, and with the help of live X-ray imaging, they advance through the coronary blockage.
 Once through, a balloon is inflated, allowing for the placement of very small, specialized metal stents.

 Embedded within the artery wall, the stents serve as a scaffolding to help hold the artery open and prevent recurrent blockage.